stevencorrea/mastering-github-students-project/git-stash.md

 Because you're able to have multiple stashes - it's a good idea to annotate them just like you would a message to your commits.

-You can do that with" `git stash save "helpful message"`
+You can do that with `git stash save "helpful message"`

 This is a good practice because you'll be able to easily identify what each stash contains.